asgardeo/asgardeo-auth-react-sdk/API.md

 2. **From Non-Components** - When sending HTTP requests from JS or TS logic files which are non components, you do not have access to React Hooks.
 Therefore, if you want to invoke APIs from a logic file, you have to get an instance of the HTTP client and use that instance to invoke the APIs.

-    For example, to get the user profile details after signing in, you can query the `me` endpoint and other requests as follows:
+    For example, to get the user profile details after signing in, you can query the `userinfo` endpoint and other requests as follows:
      ```TypeScript
     import { AsgardeoSPAClient } from "@asgardeo/auth-react";